-- 1. new specialised equipment which will increase the local small-scale harvesting and processing capacity with the aim of: - bringing woodlands into management - promoting the economic and sustainable production of timber and timber products through processing - adding value to local economies on a non-industrial scale (less than 10,000 tonnes per annum of roundwood for harvesting or extraction equipment, or less than 5,000 tonnes per annum of output for primary timber processing equipment or less than 500 cubic metres per annum of output for secondary processing) - providing support to facilitate and enable farmers and forestry businesses to diversify, and to assist with the creation of new small enterprises and related employment - 2. new specialised equipment for forest tree nurseries, including tree seed supply businesses and equipment for afforestation ground preparation projects, including forestry fencing projects, with the aim of: - promoting economic development in rural areas in Scotland by supporting new and existing forestry businesses - scaling up and expanding the capacity within the forest tree nursery and seed sector and the forestry contractor resource to help delivery of the Scottish Government's ambitious woodland creation target - helping forest nurseries to adapt, become more resilient and recover from Covid-19 - 3. support for the mobile equipment to help forestry businesses or enterprises to adapt and recover from Covid-19, with the aim of: - promoting economic development in rural areas in Scotland by supporting new and existing forestry businesses
+- 1. new specialised equipment which will increase the local small-scale harvesting and processing capacity with the aim of: - · bringing woodlands into management - promoting the economic and sustainable production of timber and timber products through processing - adding value to local economies on a non-industrial scale (less than 10,000 tonnes per annum of roundwood for harvesting or extraction equipment, or less than 5,000 tonnes per annum of output for primary timber processing equipment or less than 500 cubic metres per annum of output for secondary processing) - providing support to facilitate and enable farmers and forestry businesses to diversify, and to assist with the creation of new small enterprises and related employment - 2. new specialised equipment for forest tree nurseries, including tree seed supply businesses and equipment for afforestation ground preparation projects, including forestry fencing projects, and supporting deer management in Scotland's rainforest and Caledonian pinewoods with the aim of: - promoting economic development in rural areas in Scotland by supporting new and existing forestry businesses - scaling up and expanding the capacity within the forest tree nursery and seed sector and the forestry contractor resource to help delivery of the Scottish Government's ambitious woodland creation target - helping forest nurseries to adapt, become more resilient and recover from Covid-19 - helping deliver sustainable forest management through increased deer management in Scotland's rainforest and Caledonianpinewoods promoting economic development in rural areas in Scotland by supporting new and existing forestry businesses